bcantoni/imagelinks/SPEC.md

 Check the image for any QRcodes to find all that exist in the image.
 For each one found, decode the QRcode and return the value.
 The value might be text or a URL.

-If a URL is found in the QRcode, just display it in the QRcode section in the results.
+If a URL is found in the QRcode, display it as a clickable link in the QRcode section in the results.
+(But don't also include it under the URLs section.)

 #### URLs